-One would expect lavish gardens to surround the stone castle-turned-hotel called Häringe Slott near Stockholm.
-One would not be disappointed:
+One would expect to find lavish gardens surrounding the stone castle-turned-hotel called Haringe Slott, near Stockholm.
+And one would not be disappointed:

-Above: Located on the edge of a nature preserve a half hour's drive from Stockholm, the sprawling Häringe estate’s gardens date to the early 1930s, when a succession of wealthy and eccentric industrialists-turned-collectors who owned the property each put his idiosyncratic mark on it.
+Above: Located on the edge of a nature preserve a half-hour drive from Stockholm, the Haringe estate’s sprawling gardens date to the 1930s.
+A succession of wealthy and eccentric industrialists-turned-collectors owned the property, and each put his idiosyncratic mark on it.

-Above: Banker Torsten Kreuger built the gardens in the early 1930s.
+Above: It was banker Torsten Kreuger who built the gardens in the early 1930s.

-Above: After Kreuger went bankrupt in the 1930s, vacuum cleaner magnate Axel Wenner-Gren, who owned Electrolux, bought Häringe Slott.
+Above: After Kreuger went bankrupt in the 1930s, Hí¤ringe Slott was bought by Axel Wenner-Gren, a vacuum-cleaner magnate who owned Electrolux.

 Above: An inveterate collector, Wenner-Gren entertained celebrity acquaintances such as Greta Garbo and Josephine Baker at his palace.

-Above: Disconsolate at his inability to broker diplomatic relations between Germany and England that would have prevented World War II, Wenner-Gren and his wife left Sweden on their yacht and and did not return to Häringe Slott until after the war ended.
+Above: Disconsolate at his failure to broker diplomatic relations between Germany and England that would have prevented World War II, Wenner-Gren and his wife left Sweden on their yacht.
+They returned to Haringe Slott only after the war ended.

-Above: After Wenner-Gren’s death in 1961, the castle’s furnishings were sold off; subsequent owner Olle Hartwig painstakingly reacquired the collection.
+Above: After Wenner-Gren’s death in 1961, the castle’s furnishings were sold off.
+The property’s subsequent owner, Olle Hartwig, painstakingly reacquired the collection.

-Above: The Häringe-Hammersta Nature Reserve has farmlands and pastures.
+Above: The castle is set by the sea in the Haringe-Hammersta Nature Reserve, which has farmlands and pastures.

-Above: The landscape is varied, including coastal bays.
+Above: The landscape is varied, including a pond and coastal bays.